scottnonnenberg/blog/pages/posts/2016-05-17-from-tech-person-to-people-person.md

 _[This is an adaptation of a talk I gave at the [Seattle Software Craftsmanship meetup in May 2014](http://www.meetup.com/seattle-software-craftsmanship/events/159243162/).
 [Direct link to screencast](https://youtu.be/pmIwRnujTIM).
 [Slides](https://github.com/scottnonnenberg/social-engineering-for-good).]_

 I've been on both sides: made fun of as a geeky computer enthusiast, and derided as useless [project management overhead](https://scottnonnenberg.com/work/#microsoft-2010-q-3-to-2011-q-3).
 Both sides of the technical divide are frustrated and unhappy.
-How how to bridge that gap?
+How to bridge that gap?
 I've got some ideas for my fellow tech folks...

 <div class='fold'></div>